evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ---
 title: Chevrolet Silverado EV 4WT
 linktitle: "Silverado EV 4WT"
 description: "Chevrolet Silverado EV 4WT is an all-electric Pickup Truck with a EPA range of up to 724 km (450 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true